Senior Eye Health

 As cataracts often develop slowly and painlessly, many people do not realize they have them until their vision is impaired.

 “Although getting a cataract is common, it doesn’t have to mean permanent vision loss,” said Hugh R. Parry, president and CEO of Prevent Blindness America.”

 One way to protect our vision is to make a commitment to take care of our eyes today, including getting a dilated eye exam, so we can help protect our sight for the future not just from cataract, but other eye diseases as well.

 Have you or your loved ones had cataract surgery?
-What has your experience been, and what would you recommend to readers concerned about eye health?
-Share your stories in the comments below.
+We’d love to hear what your experience has been like, and what you would recommend to readers concerned about eye health in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.